upstarter/automata/README.md

   primitives for robust concurrent, fault-tolerant, highly available, self-healing distributed systems.
 The main point of the Erlang model is an application that can be expected to run forever, as stated by the language designer.
 Talk about unstoppable agents!
 [Read more](https://github.com/upstarter/automata/wiki/Automata-Features) about the many benefits of Elixir and OTP.

-  - Heterogeneous agents equipped with environment and reasoning components provide scientists and analysts a selection of *graphical*, *reinforcement learning*, and *neuroevolution* based orchestrated agent constellations for a variety of real world environments.
+  - Heterogeneous agents equipped with reasoning and knowledge components provide AI architects a selection of *graphical*, *reinforcement learning*, and *neuroevolution* based orchestrated agent constellations for a variety of real world environments.

-  - How Elixir?
-Elixir for world class communication & control fault tolerance and distribution, and a focus on TWEANN neuroevolution, a promising new direction in RL for evolving populations of neural networks.
-Also, as needed, leverage Python/Julia lang inter-operability for high dimensional function approximation.
+  - Why and How Elixir?
+Elixir for world class communication & control fault tolerance and distribution.
+To overcome high dimensional function approximation limitations, we primarily focus on unsupervised learning and architecture search.
+Evolutionary architecture search (EAS?) evolves populations of feed-forward neural networks without computationally expensive backpropagation.
+However, Mixture of Experts (MoE) Deep Learning is on the roadmap and will be accomplished by leveraging Python, Julia, or Rust inter-operability or microservices.

 #### The `Automata` framework has three abstract semantic layers: